Qiang people: Lifestyle

 Sheep are considered particularly sacred in Qiang culture, as they are the source of much of a village's livelihood.
 As such, wool is the primary material of which clothing is made.
 Both the menfolk and womenfolk wear gowns made of gunny cloth, cotton, and silk with sleeveless wool jackets.
 White is particularly sacred as a color among the Qiang.
 Due to the harsh climate of their lands, the Qiang have developed clothing to adapt to it.
 A common dress is the "Yangpi Gua" (a kind of sleeveless jacket made of sheepskin or goatskin), and bind puttees to protect against the cold weather.
 Additionally, they are known to wear the "Tou Pa" (cloth head coverings) around head, waistband, tie an apron around one's waist, and wear "Yunyun Shoe" (a sharp-pointed and embroidered shoes with typical Qiang characteristics).
 The dress, especially, women's dress, is trimmed with lace and their collars are decorated with silver ornaments.

 Millet, highland barley, potatoes, winter wheat, and buckwheat serve as the staple food of the Qiang.
 Consumption of wine and smoking of orchid leaves are also popular among the Qiang.

 Skilled in construction of roads and bamboo bridges, the Qiang can build them on the rockiest cliffs and swiftest rivers.
 Using only wooden boards and piers, these bridges can stretch up to 100 meters.
 Others who are excellent masons are good at digging wells.
 Especially during poor farming seasons, they will visit neighboring places to do chiseling and digging.

 Embroidery and drawn work are done extemporaneously without any designs.
 Traditional songs related to topics such as wine and the mountains are accompanied by dances and the music of traditional instruments such as leather drums.

 Genetic origin

 Genetic evidence reveals a predominantly Northern Asian-specific component in Qiangic populations, especially in maternal lineages.
-The Qiangic populations are an admixture of the northward migrations of East Asian initial settlers with Y chromosome haplogroup D (D1-M15 and the later originated D3a-P47) in the late Paleolithic age, and the southward Di-Qiang people with dominant haplogroup O3a2c1*-M134 and O3a2c1a-M117 in the Neolithic Age.
+The Qiangic populations are an admixture of the northward migrations of East Asian initial settlers with Tibetan related Y chromosome haplogroup D (D1-M15 and the later originated D3a-P47) in the late Paleolithic age, and the southward Di-Qiang people with dominant haplogroup O3a2c1*-M134 and O3a2c1a-M117 in the Neolithic Age.

-A major ancestral component in Qiangic populations is related to Yellow River farmers, with the rest of their ancestral components being related to southern East Asians such as Dai and Atayal.
+A major ancestral component in Qiangic populations is related to the Tibetans, with the rest of their ancestral components being related to southern East Asians such as Dai and Atayal.
 Qiangic populations also exhibit affinities with the historic Xiongnu and Mongolians.
 Overall, they cluster with neighboring groups such as Yi, Tu, and Tibetans.